Snowdon – Twin Peaks

 6. After the gate turn right and descend the wide gravel track towards Rhyd Ddu village, which goes through a couple of gates before coming to a junction with a barrier (GR572527).
 After the barrier turn left and descend to the railway crossing.
 Go straight on through the gates to cross the railway track.
 Directly after crossing the railway turn right and follow the track around the back of the houses, then turn left at the following junction to come out at the A4085 (GR569527).

-7. Turn right and follow the road through Rhdy Ddu, the Cwellyn Arms is always worth a stop for refreshments.
+7. Turn right and follow the road through Rhyd Ddu, the Cwellyn Armsis always worth a stop for refreshments.
 Continue following the road straight on out of the village then around the right hand edge of Llyn Cwellyn to the Snowdon Ranger YHA.
 Go past the YHA then shortly after turn right up the double track, signposted as a bridleway, to start the Snowdon Ranger path (GR565551).
 Climb straight on over the railway crossing to a junction just behind the houses (GR565552).
 Turn right and climb the trail steeply through a number of switchbacks, going over a few water bars on the way.
-Just after the trail starts to flatten off, go straight on past a bridleway on the left, signposted to Llanberis (GR573553).
+After a final right hand bend the track climbs steeply straight ahead across the side of the hill.
+When the track finally flattens off continue ahead to a junction with a gate ahead and a track on the left (GR574553).